-- (a) Prior Commission approval is required for any changes to the following: - (i) the corporate governance structure of IIROC, as reflected in IIROC's By-law No. 1 (By-law No. 1); - (ii) letters patent of IIROC, and any supplementary letters patent; and - (iii) the assignment, transfer, delegation or sub-contracting of the performance of all or a substantial part of its regulatory functions or responsibilities as a self-regulatory organization. - (b) Prior Commission approval is required for material changes to the following: - (i) the fee model; - (ii) the functions IIROC performs; - (iii) IIROC's organizational structure; - (iv) the activities, responsibilities, and authority of the District Councils; and - (v) the Regulation Services Agreement between IIROC and any Marketplace Member.
+- (a) Prior Commission approval is required for any changes to the following: - (i) the corporate governance structure of IIROC, as reflected in IIROC's By-law No. 1 (By-law No. 1); - (ii) IIROC's articles of incorporation or continuance; and - (iii) the assignment, transfer, delegation or sub-contracting of the performance of all or a substantial part of its regulatory functions or responsibilities as a self-regulatory organization. - (b) Prior Commission approval is required for material changes to the following: - (i) the IIROC fee model; - (ii) the functions IIROC performs; - (iii) IIROC's organizational structure; - (iv) the activities, responsibilities, and authority of IIROC's district councils; and - (v) the RSA between IIROC and any Marketplace Member.